digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/practical-techniques/index.md

         * Marker transparency
         * Jitter

-        The other options is to change the number of dta points we are plotting.
+        The other options is to change the number of data points we are plotting.
 We could do this in a number of ways.
 We can combine or aggregate the data in some way, using the mean or median for example.

-        We could break up the data into sub plots using small muliples (see next slide)
+        We could break up the data into sub plots using small multiples (see next slide)

-        Or, potenitally you could statistically sample the data and plot the sample.
+        Or, potentially you could statistically sample the data and plot the sample.